L

 Reliability Verdict

 The Porsche 911 Turbo is a precision instrument.
-It is robust, reliable, and holds value.
+It is solid, reliable, and holds value.
 The Bentley Continental GT is an occasion.
 It is heavy, complex, and depreciates like a falling piano.
 The Porsche is the smart money.
 The Bentley is the 'I don't care about money' money.

 Bentley Continental GT vs Porsche 911 Turbo: Yacht vs Speedboat